swift-server/swift-kafka-client/README.md

             )
         )

-        for await acknowledgement in acknowledgements {
+        for await event in events {
+            switch event {
+            case .deliveryReport(let acknowledgementResults):
-            // Check if acknowledgement belongs to the sent message }
+                // Check what messages the acknowledgements belong to
+            default:
+                break // Ignore any other events
+            }
+        }
     }
 }